 Richard has previously co-founded the Tax Justice Network, which started the worldwide tax justice movement; Green New Deal Group which started that movement around the world and the Fair Tax Mark.
+He is director of Tax Research UK and Finance for the Future LLP.

-Having worked and campaigned on tax, environmental and political economic issues for almost two decades Richard is returning to his first love of accountancy by starting the Corporate Accountability Network.
+Having worked and campaigned on tax, environmental and political-economic issues for almost two decades Richard is returning to his first love of accountancy by starting the Corporate Accountability Network.
 He worked as an accountant for the first two decades of his career, much of it as senior partner of a firm of chartered accountants, but also as a director of a number of entrepreneurial companies.
 He still holds a practicing certificate from the Institute of Chartered Accountants in England and Wales.

 Dr Meesha Nehru

-Meesha Nehru has worked for almost a decade on accounting, tax transparency and related labour related issues.
+Meesha Nehru has worked for almost a decade on accounting, tax transparency and related labour-related issues.

 Meesha was a researcher for the Tax Justice Network before working with Richard Murphy to launch the Fair Tax Mark, which provided her with a great deal of experience that she can now bring to the Corporate Accountability Network.
 She has since then worked on international tax justice campaigns and for trade unions, suffering the frustration of not having the data required to undertake the research those roles required.
 She brings that experience as a stakeholder to the Corporate Accountability Network.